Linting

 pylint --load-plugin=pylint_htmf --disable=all --enable=htmf-checker <path>

-This command line runs HTML checks over the files in path, while disabling all other Pylint rules.
-More info on running checks is in the Pylint documentation
+More info on running checks and CI integration is in the Pylint documentation

 Annotating the code